Seventeen tantras: Traditional Nyingma history

 In the Nyingma school, the Seventeen Tantras are traditionally said to be translations of Indian texts by figures of the Early Dissemination period, mainly the 8th-century Indian monk Vimalamitra, through his teacher Shri Singha.
-They are traced back to the quasi-historical figure of Garab Dorje (who is said to have received them from the Buddha Samantabhadra).
+They are traced back to the quasi-historical figure of Garab Dorje, who is said to have received them from the Buddha Kuntu Zangpo.
 According to Germano the traditional account of the history of the Seventeen tantras can be found in the sNying thig lo rgyus chen po (The Great Chronicles of the Seminal Heart), a history found in the Vima Nyingtik, which was "possibly authored" by Zhangton Tashi Dorje.

 Erik Pema Kunsang outlines the basic traditional lineage as follows:The first human vidyadhara in the Dzogchen lineage was Garab Dorje, who compiled the 6,400,000 tantras of the Great Perfection.
 He entrusted these teachings to his main disciple, Manjushrimitra, who then classified them into the Three Sections of Dzogchen: Mind Section, Space Section, and Instruction Section.
 The chief disciple of Manjushrimitra, the great master known as Shri Singha, divided the Instruction Section into The Four Cycles of Nyingthig: the Outer, Inner, Secret, and Innermost Unexcelled Cycles.According to Kunsang, traditional Nyingma accounts hold that Shri Singha brought these teachings from Bodhgaya to place Kunsang identifies as China.
 Shri Singha is also believed to have transmitted the Eighteen Dzogchen Tantras (see below) to Padmasambhava.
-Shri Singha is said to have hid these texts before his death.
-The Dharma Fellowship (2009), drawing on the work of Lalou (1890–1967), holds the 'Five Peaked Mountain' which Kunsang and others have attributed to Mount Wutai in China is instead a mountain near the Kinnaur District associated with the historical nation of 'Zhang-zhung' (also known as Suvarṇadvīpa).
+Shri Singha is said to have hidden these texts.

 The Indian scholar Vimalamitra (fl.
 8th century), a student of Sri Singha, is closely associated with the Seventeen Tantras in the Nyingma histories, and it is traditionally held that his student Nyangban Tingzin Zangpo transmitted and concealed these scriptures at Zha Lhakhang (zhwa'i lha khang, "Temple of the Hat") after Vimalamitra left Tibet.
 The Seventeen Tantras are then said to have been discovered by Dangma Lhungyel (11th century), a caretaker monk of Zha Lhakhang, who then proceeded to transmit these teachings to Chetsün Sengé Wangchuk.